xandkar/barista/README.md

 run the commands you specified in config and set the bar at intervals you specified in config.

-While it is running, you can ask it for changes and status from any other terminal (they communicate via a Unix domain socket: `~/.barista/socket`):
+While the barista server is running, you can ask it for changes and status from any other terminal (they communicate via a Unix domain socket:
+`~/.barista/socket`):

 1. `barista reload` to reload configuration after changing it at runtime
 2. `barista status` to see how each command is doing (last update, etc)